 The Audit Committee currently consists of Messrs.
 Chadwick, Harris and Walden.
 None of the members of the Audit Committee has any relationship to the Fund that may interfere with the exercise of his independence from management of the Fund, and each is independent as defined under the listing standards of the New York Stock Exchange ("NYSE") applicable to closed-end funds.
-Since August 12, 2009 through the end of the fiscal nine months ended December 31, 2009, the Board's Audit Committee met two times and each member of the Audit Committee has attended 100% of the meetings of the Audit Committee held since his election as director.
+During the fiscal year ended December 31, 2010, the Board's Audit Committee met four times.